jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello there 👋

 - 🔭 I’m currently studying Software Engineering in Athens University of Economics and Business.
-- 🔭 I'm focusing on Web Development and interested in Web Technologies.
+- 🔭 I'm focusing on Web Development and interested in Frontend Technologies.
 - 📫 You can reach me with Linkedin, which can be found in my GitHub profile.
 - ⚡ Annual Planning: Learning new skills, improving them and applying them.